-After examining Nancy’s teeth, we thought the gum and bone loss around her infected tooth stemmed from an underlying gum disease problem associated with that tooth, or there was a chance the tooth root could be fractured.
+After examining Nancy’s teeth, our periodontist thought the gum swelling and bone loss around her infected tooth were caused by an underlying gum disease problem associated with that tooth, or there was a chance the tooth root could be fractured.

 Nancy was given two options:

 - have her dentist or an endodontist (root canal specialist) re-treat the root canal; or

 - have a periodontist remove the tooth, clean and graft the socket, and replace it with a dental implant.